b0gumila/GitHub-Tutorial/README.md

 Term | Definition
 ------------ | -------------
-Repository (“repo”) | project folder with files, documentation & revision history Commit | revision / ‘saving’ a file
+Repository* | project folder with files, documentation & revision history Commit | revision / ‘saving’ a file
 Clone | copy of a repo
 Branch | parallel version of a repo